algorandfoundation/xGov/Proposals/xgov-20.md

 Launch and organization of weekly tournaments with prizes awarded by AF.
 Create a leaderboard database.
 Collaborations with influencers and partners to promote and expand game visibility through tournaments and advertising.

-### Deliverables:
-Playable online demo of Gunny for Mac and Windows.
-2 types of weapons.
-2 characters.
-3 Inugis (pets).
-1 game mode.
-1 map.
-Leaderboard.
-This milestone represents a significant step in establishing Gunny as a leading game in the blockchain-based gaming industry.
-The cost was reduced thanks to the support of Pigi Head of Gaming and AF.

-### Milestone 2 Lore Development, New Characters, Pets, and Environments, and Token Implementation
-Date: 09/15/2023
-Amount: 300000

-### Objectives
 Design, illustration, and modeling of 3 new characters.
 Design, illustration, and modeling of 3 pets with unique abilities.
 Research, design, illustration, and 3D modeling for the creation of 1 new environment.